reebalazs/trypyramid/README.rst

 #######################################################
-Use Pyramid: Fun and Friendly Way to Start with Pyramid
+TryPyramid: Fun and Friendly Way to Start with Pyramid
 #######################################################

 Simple and easy documentation to get started with Pyramid Web Framework.